Pinoy Big Brother: Lucky 7

-Pinoy Big Brother: Lucky Season 7, also known as Pinoy Big Brother: Lucky 7, is the seventh main season of the Philippine ABS-CBN reality television series Pinoy Big Brother and the thirteenth season overall.
-This is also the third special edition of Pinoy Big Brother because it featured celebrities, teens, and regular adults taking part in the same season.
-The show premiered on July 11, 2016 and lasted until March 5, 2017.
-Toni Gonzaga, Bianca Gonzalez and Robi Domingo reprised their roles as hosts.
-Mariel Rodriguez returned as host after her absence since Teen Clash 2010.
-During the season, Toni Gonzaga and Mariel Rodriguez took a maternity leave due to pregnancy.
-However, Gonzaga returned as a regular host when the Dream Team housemates entered the house.
-Maymay Entrata was the winner of this season.

-The series is streaming online on YouTube.
+The seventh season of the reality game show Pinoy Big Brother, subtitled Lucky (pronounced as Lucky 7 or Lucky Season 7) aired on ABS-CBN for 235 days from July 11, 2016 to March 5, 2017.

+This is the third consecutive special season to air, following All In and 737, but this season still uses the same batch format as with the previous season, with celebrities, teens, and adults being divided into three batches.
+However, an additional twist was added where all finalists of each batch will then return in the fourth and final batch to compete for a spot in the final.
+This would later serve as the foundation for the formats of Otso and Kumunity 10, though the former would not feature celebrities like 737 and Kumunity 10.

+This season was the first to reach the 200-day mark.
+It was later surpassed by Otso by 33 days, as well as by Kumunity 10, with this season trailing by only nine.

 Developments

-The show announced its seventh season last March 30.
+The show announced its seventh season on March 30, 2016.
 On April 3, a Facebook page about Pinoy Big Brother posted a photo of the house and tells its audience to share it for a chance to be an official housemate.
 The Big Brother staff immediately disowned the promo as fake and reminds its social media followers to always verify their sources.

 The official announcement for Lucky Season 7 aired on June 29.
 On July 2, 2016, during the airing of It's Showtime, Big Brother announced that the season will kick off with the entry of celebrity housemates.
 Other celebrity housemates were announced in various programs in the succeeding days.

 During the transport of the celebrity housemates from the Philippines to Vietnam, three were barred from traveling by immigration officials due to problems with their visa and immigration cards; the three were able to travel the next day.